AlphonseMehounme/bitcoin-educational-content/tutorials/others/content-review-tutorial/en.md

 ---
-name: Contribution - Review
+name: Proofreading or Reviewing content
-description: How to participate in the review of educational content on Plan ₿ Network?
+description: How can you participate in the proofreading/review of educational content on Plan ₿ Network?
 ---
 ![github](assets/cover.webp)

 ## In Summary

-If you want to participate in reviewing and correcting content for Plan ₿ Network, join [our Telegram group](https://t.me/PlanBNetwork_ContentBuilder) dedicated to contributions.
-Introduce yourself briefly, then specify the content you’d like to review and the language.
+If you want to proofread or review content for Plan ₿ Network, join [our Telegram group](https://t.me/PlanBNetwork_ContentBuilder) dedicated to contributions.
+Introduce yourself briefly, then specify the content you’d like to review, and the language.
 Make your corrections on a working branch and submit a PR once your review is complete.

 If you didn’t understand the part above, don’t worry—this tutorial is for you!